Why call yourself a Personal Development Coach instead of a Life Coach?

-I invite you to contact me today - RIGHT NOW - to talk about your needs, desires and road blocks.
-Don't put it off - neuroscience has shown that if we don't marry an impulse with a corresponding action within a mere five seconds, we risk wasting the opportunity!
+I invite you to contact me today - RIGHT NOW, in fact - to talk about your needs, desires and road blocks.
+Don't put it off - neuroscience research has shown that if we don't connect an impulse to a corresponding action within a mere five seconds, we risk wasting the opportunity!
 Our discovery call is free, but priceless awareness can shift in an instant.